Dcroix/RDHealthcare/README.md

 3. Establish the relationship of each table using foreign keys.
 Make use of the Database Schema provided.
 4. Take a screen shot of the Healthcare Database Schema you have created and post in as the first output in MS Word.

-# Aggregate Functions (Take a screenshot of the outputs for each and post in MS Word)
+# Aggregate and Join Functions (Take a screenshot of the outputs for each and post in MS Word)
 1. Count the number of physicians whose years of services is Greater Than or Equal to 8 years.
 2. Determine the age of the youngest patient by retrieving the said record.
 3. Retrieve the booking record for attending staff number 12 and also show the name of the staff.